White Sox vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has 11 doubles, a triple, a home run, 26 walks and 14 RBI (48 total hits).
-He's also swiped eight bases.
+- Steven Kwan has 48 hits with 11 doubles, a triple, a home run, 26 walks and 14 RBI.
+He's also stolen eight bases.

 Kwan Recent Games